jtalamantes06/CS-330_Comp_Graphics_and_Visualization/README.md

 # CS-330_Comp_Graphics_and_Visualization

+&emsp; Throughtout this course, I had to face the challenge of creating and designing 3D models for the first time.
+I enjoyed and learned a lot from the course that has helped me improve my skills in the future.

 **How do I approach designing software?**

 &emsp; Throughout the course I picked up plenty of skills that has helped me understand how to creat a fully realized 3D world.
 With my knowledge of C++ I was able to understand how most of the coding worked to render designs.
 I enjoyed to process of following many of my previous work over to the new projects.
 Which is a tactic I used to move on to tougher projects.